bwinter/tha/PRE_MEETING.md

-# NOTES:

-TODO: Find a good place for this.
-- Review team THA
-- Remember to add a zoom to the calendar invite.
-- Spend a moment to study team member names.

 # Short blurb for calendar invite.
 This meeting is to ensure the team representatives understand the exercise and its value, and that the facilitator understands the existing team dynamics.

-As a primer for the prior: the goal of a THA is to have a quality, pointed discussion with your entire team about systemic topics related to team health.
+The goal of a THA is to have a quality, pointed discussion with the entire team about systemic topics related to team health.
 It is not populate the THA scorecard or gloss over issues.

 # Meeting agenda

-- What were prior outcomes?
-    - Action items
-    - Colors for various metrics (it’s not important to compare, but it can be useful to learn more about the team.)
-    - Possibly more important is to check the notes.
-    - It might be valuable to have an “inside person”, someone who can throw a red to help make it okay to do so.
-One challenge of these meetings is poor psych safety can lead to green-washing.
+- [ ] Intros

+- [ ] Ask if others have any questions or comments.

+- [ ] Ask for a quick overview of the prior THA?

-- [ ] Are there are any changes from the last THA you would like to see?
+- [ ] Are there are any changes from the last THA they would like to see?
+    - Review the [recommended metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700) (and optional metrics).

-- [ ] Do you want a leadership representative to participate, shadow, or skip the exercise?
+- [ ] What is a rough composition of team?
-    - LL as default

-- [ ] Know composition of team / who has been in a previous THA, how long have they been on the team?
-Basically pre, intro.
-Names are probably not even important here.
+    - Who has been in a previous THA?
+    - How long have they been on the team?
-- [ ] Are there any particularly talkative or quiet folks?

 - [ ] What is your understanding of psychological safety on the team currently?

+- [ ] Is there anything you hope will come up?

 - [ ] Is there anything you are worried about?

-- [ ] Is there anything you hope will come up?

-- [ ] Ask the team representatives to forward the [THA Getting Started document](https://docs.google.com/document/d/1h34W05UgqHF935SNWxZK8hoSBYK-w3-wBwSPPr1FpD8/edit) to their team to read before the THA.

-- [ ] Review the [recommended metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700) with the team representatives and work with them to customize them if need be.
+- [ ] Do you want a leadership representative to participate, shadow, or skip the exercise?

+## Logistics

 - [ ] Meeting space?
 (Conference / Remote?)

-TODO: Find a place for this.
+- [ ] Have folks new to THA read the [THA Getting Started Guide](https://docs.google.com/document/d/1h34W05UgqHF935SNWxZK8hoSBYK-w3-wBwSPPr1FpD8/edit).